Preprocessing Among the Infalling Galaxy Population of EDisCS Clusters: Cluster Infall Regions

-Because we do not have redshifts for every galaxy above this magnitude limit, to estimate $N_{\rm infall}$ we use the number of photometric sources in the radial range $R_{\rm 200}<R<R_{\rm infall}$, $N_{\rm phot}$, multiplied by an estimate of what fraction of $N_{\rm phot}$ lies within $\Delta z \pm 0.02$ of the cluster.
+Because we do not have redshifts for every galaxy above this magnitude limit, to estimate $N_{\rm infall}$, we use the number of photometric sources in the radial range $R_{\rm 200}<R<R_{\rm infall}$, $N_{\rm phot}$, multiplied by an estimate of what fraction of $N_{\rm phot}$ lies within $\Delta z \pm 0.02$ of the cluster.
 We determine this fraction from the ratio of LDP-selected cluster members, $N_{\rm memb}$, to the number of LDP slits, $N_{\rm slits}$, limiting both to the infall region.
 This procedure accounts for the incomplete spatial sampling due to chip gaps and masked bright stars.
 We estimate the contamination from field galaxies ($f_{\rm contam}$) by using the fraction of field galaxies at that cluster redshift; these galaxies lie at $z_{\rm clus}$ but are observed in fields {\it other} than that particular cluster (excluding any that lie within another EDisCS cluster; see \S\ref{sec:cmd}).
 Therefore, $N_{\rm infall}$ is calculated as

-We also estimate the number of cluster galaxies within $R_{\rm 200}$ at $z=z_{\rm clus}$, $N_{\rm cluster}$, using the same methodology, but apply an additional correction to account for close pairs that the LDP might miss (cf. \S\ref{radcomplete}).
-The frequency of LDP slits with separations between $10$--$30\arcsec$ is fairly constant, changing by less than $15\%$ over this separation range, but below $\sim10\arcsec$ it plummets to $\approx30\%$ of that frequency.
-Given that $35\%$ of cluster members identified with VLT/FORS2 have such separations or less, one way to correct for this would be to divide $N_{\rm cluster}$ by the reduced frequency of sampling ($30\%$) as well as one minus the fraction of close pairs ($35\%$); the correction would therefore involve dividing by $20\%$.
-Alternatively, we can look at how many of the core cluster galaxies targeted with VLT/FORS2 were also targeted with the LDP and divide by that fraction, which is $18\%$.
-Because the correction factors are comparable and the latter is derived more directly, we use $18\%$ as the corrective factor.
-Although applying this correction will add uncertainty to the normalization of $N_{\rm cluster}$, our derived values of $N_{\rm cluster}$ agree within the uncertainties to previous estimates made using spectroscopically-confirmed EDisCS galaxies \citep{Poggianti10}.
+We also estimate the number of cluster galaxies within $R_{\rm 200}$ at $z=z_{\rm clus}$, $N_{\rm cluster}$, using the same methodology and magnitude limits, but apply an additional correction to account for close pairs that the LDP might miss (see Section~\ref{radcomplete}).
+To make this correction, we can look at how many of the core cluster galaxies targeted with VLT/FORS2 were also targeted with the LDP and divide by that fraction, which is $18\%$.
+This correction is slightly underestimated because the slit geometry resulted in a slight undersampling of close pairs within the EDisCS clusters.
+However, after applying this correction, our derived values of $N_{\rm cluster}$ agree within the uncertainties to previous estimates made using spectroscopically confirmed EDisCS galaxies \citep{Poggianti10}.